 Specialized Accreditation: Specialized accreditation reviews are conducted by professional organizations and typically require a self-study and an outside evaluation team.
 For undergraduate and professional programs, the accreditation review meets the requirement for program review.
 However, for graduate programs, accreditation reviews are often not sufficient to meet program review standards.
 Programs that have specialized accreditation include Business (BBA and MBA), Engineering, Medicine (MD), Nursing, Pharmacy (PharmD), Law, and Veterinary Medicine (DVM).
 For a full listing of UW–Madison accredited programs, see the Data Digest.

-Program Review Status Tracker (new in Fall 2020): APIR has created a Program Review Status Tracker to help schools/colleges stay current on the status of program review within their departments.
+Program Review Status Tracker: APIR has created a Program Review Status Tracker to help schools/colleges stay current on the status of program review within their departments.
 By accessing the Status tab of the Google Sheet, it is possible to search by school/college, department, program, and/or review status and see the status of any/all program reviews taking place.
-This includes not only the university’s mandated five/ten-year reviews, but also the Graduate Faculty Executive Committee (GFEC) Three-Year Check-In and accreditation reviews (as applicable).
+This includes not only the university’s mandated five/ten-year reviews, but also the GFEC three-year check-In and accreditation reviews (as applicable).

 UW–Madison Reports to UW System Administration (UWSA): These reports are created in response to a request from UWSA in order to meet Board of Regent policy.
 These reports are completed annually, and current and past reports are available here: 2019, 2018, 2017, 2016, 2015, 2014, 2013, 2012, 2011, 2010, 2009, 2008